Gman-Superfly/AKIRA/observability/TICKLING_THE_MANIFOLD.md

 │  Before collapse:                                                      │
 │  • Similarity values show potential matches                           │
 │  • High similarity = likely connection                                │
-│  • The "field" (attention landscape) is already computed             │ │                                                                         │
+│  • The "field" (attention manifold) is already computed              │ │                                                                         │
-│  We can MAP the belief landscape WITHOUT collapsing.                  │ │  The mapping is CHEAP — it's a by-product of inference.              │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
+│  We can MAP the belief manifold WITHOUT collapsing.                   │ │  The mapping is CHEAP, it is a by-product of inference.               │ │                                                                         │ └─────────────────────────────────────────────────────────────────────────┘
 ```